jumpinjackie/forge-e33-mod/design/BLACK.md

 ### Design Notes

- - In the game, Scavenger is a boss in the Falling Leaves.
+ - In the game, Echassiers are found in The Reacher and Renoir's Drafts.
- - We are 100% leaning in solely on the name to provide an all-round value engine for Nevrons.
- - 21/10/2025: Bumped PT from 2/2 to 3/3 and added missing nevron death trigger.
+ - Mapped the "Double the blgiht & Heals allies" ability to 1 toughness setting and life gain.

 ## Expedition 62 Hunter